-Almonds are rich in the craving-crushing combination of fiber, protein, and good fats, but they’re also full of the B vitamin riboflavin, which early research suggests may help reduce PMS symptoms.
-It’s also a source of non-heme iron, which one prospective study found had the greatest impact on reducing the risk of PMS.
+Almonds are rich in the craving-crushing combination of fiber, protein, and good fats, but they’re also a good source of the B vitamin riboflavin, which, early research suggests may significantly lower the risk of developing PMS.
+It’s also a source of non-heme iron, which one 2013 study found had the greatest impact on reducing the risk of PMS.

 In addition to protein, lean beef is one of the top dietary sources of zinc, an important mineral that has been associated with lower risk of PMS.
 Choose lean cuts whenever possible, like flank steak, sirloin, tenderloin, top round, or eye of round.

-Loaded with healthy fats and protein, salmon makes its way onto basically every “healthy foods to eat” list for pretty good reason.
+Loaded with healthy fats and protein, salmon makes its way onto basically every “healthy foods to eat” list, and with good reason.
 Salmon is chock-full of vitamin D, and studies have found that having higher levels of vitamin D prior to the onset of PMS may help to reduce the risk of breast tenderness by 21 percent!